 Pneumatic actuators (and valves) emerged after World War II.
 These devices produce low to medium forces and are relatively fast.
 However, pneumatic actuators aren’t typically used as servo devices due to how their working fluid (air) is compressible … so difficult to employ for positioning.
 That means pneumatic cylinders essentially deliver two-position motion … and adjustments must be made manually.

 Typical life is about 10 million cycles.
 Pneumatic actuators on their own are inexpensive.
-However, they do require the purchase of a compressor.
+However, they do require an air compressor system installation which can be ordered from Air compressor dealers.

 Electric actuators also emerged after World War II.
 The first of these devices (and many today) employ rotary motion from an electric motor that’s converted to linear motion through some mechanism — often ball screws.
 Rotary motors are either open-loop steppers or closed-loop servo motors … with speed and position programmable on the latter.